vignettes/01-Introduction.Rmd

 All major functions in the library convey have S3 methods for the

-.
-When the argument design
+DBIdesign.
+When the argument design is

 a survey design with replicate weights created by the library survey,

-convey uses the method svrepdesign
+convey uses the method svrepdesign.

 Considering the remarks in (Wolter